Canada's financial vitals.

 Official sourceHousing

-MLS Home Price Index (national)
+MLS Home Price Index

 Why it matters: The number to beat if you're saving for a down payment, and the one news headlines refer to when they say 'home prices fell'.

-Average 2-bedroom rent
+Average purpose-built rent

 $1,485/mo